 window stonemasonry and portals preserved from its former architectural ornament, and some of the interior decorations (stucco, Renaissance fireplace, vault ornaments), as well as

-which partially collapsed.
-Despite the negligence visible at every turn, let's just hope that thanks to the engagement of the new owner, the castle with its closest surroundings will regain at least part of its pre-war charm.
-The first significant step towards this goal was, co-financed by the Ministry of Culture and National Heritage, the
+partially collapsed.
+Despite the negligence visible at every turn, let's just hope that thanks to the engagement of new owner, the castle with its closest surroundings will regain at least part of its pre-war charm.
+The first significant step towards this goal was, co-financed by the Ministry of Culture and National Heritage,

 replacement of roof covering, consisting of 120 thousand tiles.
 The nearest plans are also to replace the woodwork, including all windows, and to renovate the facade.

 RENAISSANCE PORTAL AND STONE BENCHES AT ENTRANCE TO THE CASTLE COURTYARD

 he castle is open for tourists.
 Accompanied by guide, visitors can explore

 the neo-Gothic chapel with 19th century painting decorations and remnants of the original equipment: wooden spiral stairs, stone baptismal font and epitaphs commemorating former owners of Niemodlin.
 Large castle cellars contain

 the grave crypt, where the bodies of Johann Nepomuk Carl Praschma and his wife Marianna are buried in concrete sarcophagi.